aklinker1/vite-plugin-web-extension/docs/config/plugin-options.md

 webExtConfig?: any
 ```

-Pass config into `web-ext` when starting the browser.
-See [Configure Browser Startup](/guide/configure-browser-startup.md) for more details.
+This option allows you to pass configuration into `web-ext` when launching the browser.
+For more details, refer to [Browser Startup Configuration](/guide/configure-browser-startup.md).